Dark matter: A new tool in the search for axions

-Category: Environment Hits: 2Researchers have discovered a new avenue to search for axions -- a hypothetical particle that is one of the candidates of dark matter particles.
+Category: Environment Hits: 7Researchers have discovered a new avenue to search for axions -- a hypothetical particle that is one of the candidates of dark matter particles.
 The group, which usually performs ultra-high precision measurements of the fundamental properties of trapped antimatter, has for the first time used the ultra-sensitive superconducting single antiproton detection system of their advanced Penning trap experiment as a sensitive dark matter antenna.

 Read more https://www.sciencedaily.com/releases/2021/02/210204101657.htm